Samsung/tizen-docs/docs/application/dotnet/guides/app-management/application-launcher.md

     }
 ```

-The `ApplicationIcon` class stores application id.
-The `Icon` component and `OriginSize` are used to resize `Icon` when it is in pressed state.
+The `ApplicationIcon` class stores  the application id.
+The `Icon` component and `OriginSize` are used to resize `Icon` when it is in the pressed state.
 The `ApplicationIconClicked` is invoked when touch changes its state to finished:

 ```csharp
     class ApplicationIcon : View